-Two of our seven executive officers are women, representing 29% of our team.
-Diversity of our executive team is also affected by other factors, many of which are outside our control, including the level of staff turnover, timing of hiring and promotion opportunities, available pipeline of talent with the necessary skills and experience, among other things.
-The board therefore does not set specific gender representation targets when identifying potential candidates for executive officer positions, but does consider diversity and ensures that a representative list of women is included in the group of prospective candidates.
+Diversity of our leadership team is also affected by other factors, many of which are outside our control, including the level of staff turnover, timing of hiring and promotion opportunities, available pipeline of talent with the necessary skills and experience, among other things.
+The board therefore does not set specific diversity representation targets when identifying potential candidates for senior management positions, but does consider diversity and ensures that proactive steps are taken to include qualified individuals from the designated groups in the group of prospective candidates whenever possible.